PaulFischerlaender/ClackHub/README.md

 ### `Guides for newcomers`

-ClackHub provides you with a lot of own guides and links to different sites, so you can get started enjoying this hobby more quicker.
+ClackHub provides you with a lot of own guides and links to different sites, so you can get started enjoying this hobby quicker.

 **You wanna learn how to properly lube your switches?**\
 We got you.